ICTS International

+History

+ICTS International was established in 1982 by a group of Israeli professionals from the security agency Shin Bet and El Al Israel Airlines.
+The founders applied methods developed in Israel’s aviation security sector to create a commercial security enterprise.
+Over the following decades, the company expanded its operations across Europe, the United States, and Asia.

 Subsidiaries

-The main subsidiaries of ICTS International are the I-SEC International Security Group, Huntleigh USA and AU10TIX.
+The main subsidiaries of ICTS International are the I-SEC International Security Group, Huntleigh USA, and AU10TIX.

 I-SEC specializes in the provision of advanced aviation security services worldwide, which include security consulting and security handling: security profiling, checkpoint screening, hold baggage screening ("HBS"), X-ray operator training and integrated services.
 I-SEC's management and key personnel are developers of pioneering aviation concepts, methods and technologies, focusing primarily on high-risk environments.
 I-SEC has operations in the Netherlands, Germany, Spain, Italy, Portugal, Japan and Russia.
 I-SEC was established in 2005 as the aviation security arm of the ICTS International.
 PI (Procheck International) is a subsidiary of I-SEC.

-Huntleigh USA, the airline security and passenger screening company that was responsible for the passengers that boarded the flights at Boston and Newark prior to the 9/11 attacks, provides airport ground services in the US.
-Such services include charter flight and cargo security screening, aircraft search, guard services, airlines' agents, queue monitors, aircraft cleaning, ramp and below-the-wing services, skycap, wheelchair attendants, baggage handling, etc. Huntleigh USA is a wholly owned subsidiary of ICTS.
+Huntleigh USA, the airline security and passenger screening company that was responsible for the passengers that boarded the flights at Boston and Newark before the 9/11 attacks, provides airport ground services in the US.
+Such services include charter flights, cargo security screening, aircraft search, guard services, airline agents, queue monitors, aircraft cleaning, ramp and below-the-wing services, skycap, wheelchair attendants, baggage handling, etc. Huntleigh USA is a wholly owned subsidiary of ICTS.

 AU10TIX offers a front-end solution meeting the security and regulatory compliance requirements of the financial services sector, including Section 326 of the USA Patriot Act.
-AU10TIX's front-end solution incorporates unique features, such as dynamic questionnaire, developed on the basis of ICTS's experience in detection of suspicious signs and in advanced document checks.
+AU10TIX's front-end solution incorporates unique features, such as a dynamic questionnaire, developed in collaboration with ICTS's expertise in identity verification and advanced document authentication.

 Products and services

-ICTS has used the security system employed in Israel, whereby passengers are profiled to assess the degree to which they pose a potential threat on the basis of a number of indicators, including age, name, origin and behavior during questioning.
+ICTS has developed a multi-layered passenger assessment methodology employed in Israel, whereby passengers are evaluated based on a combination of indicators, including travel patterns, documentation and behavioral analysis.
 In the late 1990s, the firm also developed a product system based on a computerized algorithm called APS (Advanced Passenger Screening) which analyzes passenger information procured by airline companies and determines the potential risks posed by a given passenger.
 APS is used by most of the large airlines in the United States.

 Another ICTS International product is Integrated Passenger Processing Solutions or IP@SS, a system that accelerates passenger flow while enhancing security.
 Automated TravelDoc is a system which performs automatic scans of travel documents to verify their authenticity and ensure they meet the requirements of the destination country.
 Another product is APIS Solution, a scanner that extracts data required by U.S. Customs automatically.
 ICTS International also produces a computer-based training system for X-ray operators that simulates potential workday situations.